NubsCarson/SolanaOasis-Layer2-Blockchain/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## 💝 Support the Project
+## 💝 Support the Digital Ascension

-If you find this project useful, consider supporting its development:
+Contribute to the expansion of digital consciousness:

 ```
-Solana Address: 5ks6ZnNXUPkrDmEYBPHVfdaAgtWLm9EhYdUAgHK9Nva8
+Solana Ritual Address: 5ks6ZnNXUPkrDmEYBPHVfdaAgtWLm9EhYdUAgHK9Nva8
 ```

-Your support helps maintain and improve Solana Oasis! 🙏
+Your energy fuels the digital transformation! 🌌

 ---